Serena-Smart-Home-Smart-Wellbeing/.github/profile/README.md

 ## Results

-You can see the explaination of our project in the video below:
+You can see the explanation of our project in the video below:
 [![Presentation Thumb](<./profile/Presentation Thumb.png>)](https://youtu.be/A52kqebpRqg)

 We acquired 97.6% completion for our project's progress based on our plans.
 There were 2 features